World Series of Poker: Video games

 In 2005, a video game based on the tournament series, titled World Series of Poker, was released for several consoles and PC.
 A sequel called World Series of Poker: Tournament of Champions came out in 2006.
 In 2007, World Series of Poker 2008: Battle for the Bracelets was released.
 WSOP video poker machines now appear at some Harrah's casinos; the machines are standard video poker machines, but have a bonus feature which allows a player to play a modified game of Texas Hold 'em against the machine.

 WSOP Poker Academy

 Beginning in 2007, Harrah's announced the creation of the World Series of Poker Academy, a poker school aimed at providing poker players with the skills needed to win a WSOP bracelet.
 The instructors for the academy include Annie Duke, Phil Hellmuth, Greg Raymer, Scott Fischman, Mark Kroon, Mark Seif, Alex Outhred, and former FBI interrogator Joe Navarro.
 Initial academies were launched in Tunica, Mississippi, Indiana, and Las Vegas.

 WSOP online

 In September 2009, Harrah's signed an agreement with Dragonfish, the B2B arm of 888 Holdings, to provide its online gaming services.
 The offering went live in the UK later that year, allowing UK users to play for real money.
 Real money online poker is available in the United States, but only in Delaware, Nevada, and New Jersey.

+In April 2026, the schedule for the 2026 WSOP Online bracelet series was released, featuring 30 events running from May 30 through July 14.
+The schedule includes a mix of No-Limit Hold'em and Pot-Limit Omaha tournaments, with several Mystery Bounty events and multiple high roller and championship formats.